OfficeDev/office-js-docs-pr/docs/develop/authorize-to-microsoft-graph.md

 Depending on your language and framework, libraries might be available that will simplify the server-side code you have to write.
 Your code should do the following:

+* Initiate the “on behalf of” flow with a call to the Azure AD v2.0 endpoint that includes the bootstrap access token, some metadata about the user, and the credentials of the add-in (its ID and secret).
-* Optionally, validate the add-in bootstrap access token that is received from the token handler you created earlier.
+* Optionally, before initiating the flow, validate the add-in bootstrap access token that is received from the token handler you created earlier.
 For more information, see [Validate the access token](sso-in-office-add-ins.md#validate-the-access-token).
-* Initiate the “on behalf of” flow with a call to the Azure AD v2.0 endpoint that includes the bootstrap access token, some metadata about the user, and the credentials of the add-in (its ID and secret).
-* Optionally, cache the returned access token to Microsoft Graph.
+* Optionally, after the flow completes, cache the returned access token to Microsoft Graph.
 You'll want to do this if the add-in makes more than one call to Microsoft Graph.
 For more information about this flow see [Azure Active Directory v2.0 and OAuth 2.0 On-Behalf-Of flow](/azure/active-directory/develop/active-directory-v2-protocols-oauth-on-behalf-of).
 * Create one or more Web API methods that get Microsoft Graph data by passing the (possibly cached) access token to Microsoft Graph.

 > [!NOTE]